Nantis-GmbH/cdk-prisma-timescale-demo/Readme.md

 ## Steps
 1. Provide a `DATABASE_URL` (+`SHADOW_DATABASE_URL` if you want to use the migration commands to full extend)
 2. Run `yarn install` This will install all dependencies (also in all workspace packages)
+3. Migrate your database ideally you would use the migrate command in the prisma package, but you might need to do the reset command twice, see Open Issues
-3. Run `yarn run deploy` to build and synthesize and deploy the aws-cdk stack.
+4. Run `yarn run deploy` to build and synthesize and deploy the aws-cdk stack.
 (You can also run `yarn run synth` and the run the `cdk deploy` command inside the `app/cloud` directory if you want to pass additional parameters such as `--profile`)

 The stack will output a `APIFunctionUrl` which you can paste into the browser to see the data from the continuous aggregates.
 The database will get a new value each minute from the schedule lambda.